 I practically scoured the internet looking at ingredients in Ras El Hanout spice blends, looking at the ones published in magazines like Bon Appetit and Saveur, or those published in newspapers like the New York Times.
 And I took a peek at any blogs I could find, too, that already had Homemade Ras El Hanout, paying special attention to any bloggers from Africa or the Middle East.
 Then I came up with a list of what I thought were the “essential” flavors for Ras El Hanout using what I was able to get easily or already kept in my spice cupboard.

 I ended up with 13 spices, not including a little salt, which I realized too late isn’t generally in Ras El Hanout.
 I know that number will deter some of you guys right away.
-But some of you might want to mix some up and sprinkle it on your Chicken Shawarma and/or have it on hand for Tagines, Pumpkin or Peanut Soups, and side dishes like couscous or rice.
-So many of those recipes are perfect in the fall, so this might be just the time for Homemade Ras El Hanout.
+But some of you might want to mix some up and sprinkle it on your Chicken Shawarma and/or have it on hand for any of the dishes. below…

 Making Ras El Hanout:

 There really isn’t much to making Homemade Ras El Hanout.
 You’ll practically have to empty out your spice cupboard, though, and if you’re like me and keep the spices that aren’t used as much in their whole form, you’ll need to grind them.
 See below for more information on that.

 I do have a method when I’m working with a lot of spices in any dish.
 I keep ones I haven’t measured yet to my left and after I’ve measured them out, move them to my right.
 That saves me from looking at a pile of spices and trying to determine if I’ve already added a particular one.
 Oh, the joys of getting old and not being able to rely as much on short-term memory!
 It’s good to have a method, though, because even if you’re not old like me, we all get distracted or pulled away during tasks.